lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 Here is an extreme example from literature for the waste of large computing resources due to missing
 checkpoints:

+!!! cite "Adams, D. The Hitchhikers Guide Through the Galaxy"

-*Earth was a supercomputer constructed to find the question to the answer to the Life, the Universe, and Everything by a race of hyper-intelligent pan-dimensional beings.
-Unfortunately 10 million years later, and five minutes before the program had run to completion, the Earth was destroyed by Vogons.* (Adams, D. The Hitchhikers Guide Through the Galaxy)
+    Earth was a supercomputer constructed to find the question to the answer to the Life, the Universe, and Everything by a race of hyper-intelligent pan-dimensional beings.
+Unfortunately 10 million years later, and five minutes before the program had run to completion, the Earth was destroyed by Vogons.

 If you wish to do checkpointing, your first step should always be to check if your application already has such capabilities built-in, as that is the most stable and safe way of doing it.